Staff member for Gov. Gavin Newsom tests positive for COVID-19

 "Under privacy laws, we cannot disclose the office location where these employees worked," the statement said.

-During a briefing Monday, Newsom said he has tested negative multiple times and would announce it if he did test positive.
+Newsom said during a briefing Wednesday that he has been tested multiple times and has never been positive.
+He said his last test was an hour before he met with President Donald Trump on Sept.
+14. "And I look forward to getting tested again," he said.

-The protocols for when a state employee was potentially positive at work include deep cleaning of shared spaces and asking those who interacted with the person or shared work spaces to isolate and seek testing, the office said.
+The protocols when a state employee has potentially been positive at work include deep cleaning of shared spaces and asking those who interacted with the person or shared work spaces to isolate and seek testing, the office said.

 The governor's office said mask wearing is mandated, minimal staff is physically present at work, most meetings have been converted to video conferencing, and seating capacity is reduced when meetings can't be done remotely.